fly-apps/safe-ecto-migrations/README.md

 **GOOD ✅**

-With Postgres, instead create the index concurrently which does not block reads.
+With Postgres, instead create the index concurrently which does not block writes.
 There are two options:

 **Option 1**